-- 2.3 Income raised through tenants' rents and service charges is ring-fenced, and cannot be used to fund expenditure outside of the HRA. - 2.4 By applying a 4.1% rent increase, the HRA will generate additional revenue of £1.845m.
-This additional resource, in the first instance, is required to finance increased costs in the existing level of services, and to provide further mitigation against bad debt and tenants rent arrears.
-This will also allow the service to maintain its investment commitments into the Capital programme and comply with all of it statutory duties.
-Further investment will be made in disabled adaptations to assist tenants to remain living independently within their own home - 2.5 Allowance for inflation in external contracts (including increases in the national living wage), utilities and supplies and service has been set at the prevailing rate of RPI 4.9%.
-An allowance has also been made for pay inflation, and changes in national insurance legislation coming into effect next financial year.
+- 2.3 Income raised through tenants' rents and service charges is ring-fenced, and cannot be used to fund expenditure outside of the HRA. - 2.4 By applying the full 4.1% rent increase, the HRA will generate additional revenue of £1.845m.
+This additional resource is required to finance increased costs in the existing level of services, and to provide further mitigation against bad debt and tenants rent arrears.
+This will also allow the service to maintain its investment commitment to the HRA Capital Programme and ensure the Council complies with all of it statutory duties.
+Further investment will be made in disabled adaptations to assist tenants to remain living independently within their own home - 2.5 Allowance for inflation in external contracts (including increases in national insurance and the national living wage), utilities and supplies and services has been set at 4.9% in line with inflation (RPI).
+An allowance has also been made for pay inflation, based on the Councils current estimate and changes in national insurance legislation coming into effect next financial year.